famoser/pdf-generator/CONTRIBUTE.md

 extend layout support:

-- [ ] improve line breaking (knuth & plass line-breaking instead of greedy)
+- [ ] collapse margins (i.e. margin of child and parent not added, but MAXed)
 - [ ] alignment for blocks
 - [ ] column/row spans for grids, tables
 - [ ] auto, contain, cover for content types